HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Experiments

 Cell clustering is critical for discovering novel cell types and understanding how microenvironmental factors shape cellular behavior, particularly in tumor microenvironments.
 An expressive model should not only cluster cells but also reveal microenvironment-driven subclusters, providing insights into spatially informed cell populations.
-Clustering is performed using frozen embeddings, and performance is evaluated on datasets such as SEA-AD~\cite{sea-ad}, Charville, UPMC, DFCI~\cite{wu2022space}, and Merfish Lung Cancer~\cite{chen_2024_11198494} using normalized mutual information (NMI).
+Clustering is performed using frozen embeddings, and performance is evaluated on datasets two spatial transcriptomics datasets SEA-AD~\citep{sea-ad} and Merfish Lung Cancer~\citep{chen_2024_11198494}, and three proteomics datasets Charville, UPMC, and DFCI~\citep{wu2022space}, using normalized mutual information (NMI).
 Cell type annotation classifies cells into known biological categories, enabling functional interpretation of cellular diversity.
-HEIST embeddings are extracted from the frozen model, and an MLP classifier is trained on labeled datasets including SEA-AD, Charville, UPMC, DFCI, and MERFISH lung cancer, with performance evaluated using F1 score.
+HEIST embeddings are extracted from the frozen encoder, and an MLP classifier is trained on labeled datasets including SEA-AD, Charville, UPMC, DFCI, and MERFISH lung cancer, with performance evaluated using F1 score.

 Clinical outcome prediction aims to classify entire tissues, predicting outcomes such as immunotherapy response, treatment outcomes, remission status, and placenta condition.
 This task is essential for clinical decision-making and understanding disease progression.
-HEIST is evaluated on datasets including Charville (Colon), UPMC (Neck), and DFCI (Neck)~\cite{wu2022space} collected using CODEX, skin cancer data~\cite{melanoma-data} collected using MIBI, and placenta data collected using Xenium.
-Predictions are made using frozen cell embeddings and an MLP classifier, with AUC-ROC reported as the evaluation metric.
+HEIST is evaluated on datasets including proteomics data Charville (Colon), UPMC (Neck), and DFCI (Neck)~\citep{wu2022space} collected using CODEX, skin cancer data~\citep{melanoma-data} collected using MIBI, and spatial transcriptomics data of placenta collected using Xenium.
+Predictions are made using frozen cell embeddings and an MLP classifier, and we report AUC-ROC.
 Gene imputation recovers missing or noisy gene expression values, a common issue in spatial transcriptomics due to measurement limitations.
 We perform gene imputation by predicting masked gene values, using stratified sampling based on gene sparsity following the approach of~\citet{avcsar2023comparative}.
 This task is evaluated in both zero-shot and by fine-tuning the decoder, reporting Pearson correlation between predicted and true gene expression values.
-We explain these tasks in further detals in Appendix~\ref{sec:tasks-appendix}.
+We explain these tasks in further details in Appendix~\ref{sec:tasks-appendix}.